Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 #### Referrer parameters

 Referrer is the URL of the page that linked to the destination page.
-Referrer is an empty string '' if the user navigated to the destination page directly.
 Amplitude tracks the following parameters:

-- `referrer`: The last page the user was on (for example, `https://amplitude.com/behavioral-analytics-platform?ref=nav`)
+- `referrer`: The last page the user was on (for example, `https://amplitude.com/behavioral-analytics-platform?ref=nav`).
 - `referring_domain`: The domain that the user was last on (for example, `https://amplitude.com`)

+Referrer is an empty string (`''`) if the user navigated to the destination page directly.

 #### Click ID parameters